-Peak-direction express service on the F in Brooklyn begins on Monday, September 16, 2019.
+Peak-direction express service on the F in Brooklyn began on Monday, Sept.
+16, 2019.

-Express service will run between Church Av and Jay St-MetroTech, making one stop at 7 Av.
+Express service runs between Church Av and Jay St-MetroTech, making one stop at 7 Av.

-F Express riders will save up to 7 minutes during their morning commute, and up to 6 minutes on their afternoon ride home.
+F Express riders can save up to 7 minutes during their morning commute, and up to 6 minutes on their afternoon ride home.

-Two diamond-designated F trains will depart Coney Island-Stillwell Av during the AM rush.
-These trains will make all local stops between Coney Island-Stillwell Av and Church Av.
-From Church Av to Jay St-MetroTech, they will run express, making only one stop at 7 Av.
-From Jay St-MetroTech through to Jamaica-179 St, trains will resume regular service, making all regular F stops.
+Two diamond-designated F trains depart Coney Island-Stillwell Av during the AM rush.
+These trains make all local stops between Coney Island-Stillwell Av and Church Av.
+From Church Av to Jay St-MetroTech, trains run express, making only one stop at 7 Av.
+From Jay St-MetroTech through to Jamaica-179 St, trains resume regular service, making all regular F stops.

-Two diamond-designated F trains will depart Jamaica-179 St in time to leave Midtown during the heart of PM rush.
-Those two trains will make all regular stops along the line to Jay St-MetroTech.
-From Jay St-MetroTech to Church Av, trains will run express, making only one stop at 7 Av.
-From Church Av to Coney Island-Stillwell Av, trains will resume making all local stops.
+Two diamond-designated F trains depart Jamaica-179 St in time to leave Midtown during the heart of PM rush.
+Those two trains make all regular stops along the line to Jay St-MetroTech.
+From Jay St-MetroTech to Church Av, trains run express, making only one stop at 7 Av.
+From Church Av to Coney Island-Stillwell Av, trains resume making all local stops.